phpearth/conduct/conduct.md

 reference among users.

-Personal data (emails, phone numbers, WhatsApp numbers, Skype identities or addresses in general) are explicitly not allowed in the group and will end **in any case** with a permanent removal of your membership.
+Personal data (emails, phone numbers, WhatsApp numbers, Skype identities or addresses in general) are explicitly not allowed in the group.
 This includes requests for WhatsApp numbers to form new "PHP Developers WhatsApp" groups, regardless of if the numbers themselves are public or not.